grai-io/grai-core/README.md

 ## Introduction

 **Data lineage made simple.**
-Grai makes it easy to understand how your data relates together across databases, warehouses, APIs and dashboards.
+Grai makes it easy to understand how your data relates across databases, warehouses, APIs and dashboards.

 * **Pre-built connectors.** Automatically synchronize lineage from across the stack so your metadata is never out of date.